khushi4tiwari/DeepNeuralNet_SpeechRecognizer/README.md

 ## Project Overview

-In this notebook, we build a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!
+In this notebook, we built a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!

 ![ASR Pipeline](/images/pipeline.png)